 Reduce echoes in a room by covering flat surfaces

 Ignoring your floor, you’ll probably have some flat surfaces in your room, especially if you’ve included some furniture.

 Add clothing: If you’re filming in a company board room or your dining room it will probably have a large wooden or glass-topped table.
 You can make the table less reflective by placing clothes, woolens, and blankets on top.
 They’ll absorb sound and if made to look attractive they can even be used to dress your set.

 Table cloths: This is a simple fix.
 Just cover flat furniture and tables with a heavy linen or cotton tablecloth.
 If you intend sitting at a table to present your videos you might also like to add a table pad or blanket under the tablecloth.

-If you intend presenting your video from behind a table or desk you’ll effectively be creating an acoustic table.
+If you intend to present your video from behind a table or desk, you’ll effectively be creating an acoustic table.

 The fabric surface reduces sound flections but will also deaden noises from placing your hands and other objects on the tabletop.